gms1/loopback-connector-sqlite3x/README.md

 ### properties

-You can use the 'sqlite3x' property to specify additional database-specific options to a LoopBack property (see Sqlite3PropertyOptions).
+You can use the 'sqlite3x' property to specify additional database-specific options for a LoopBack property (see Sqlite3PropertyOptions).

 ```TypeScript
 {